The Poster Boy: Bonjour, C'est Pop Deux

 On 28 March 2013, Imre Poniklo played one new song from the second studio album of the band in acoustic evening at the Hunnia Bisztró, in Budapest.

 On 8 November 2013, the song Snap, Crackle POP was aired on the radio station of University of Oregon.

 On 15 November 2013, The Poster Boy presented their new album at Kuplung in Budapest.

 In spring 2014 the album won Fonogram prize in the best Pop-rock album category.

 On the Count of Three

-On 23 May 2017 The Poster Boy have released their third, and final album,"On the Count of Three", according to Hungarian music blog Recorder.
+On 23 May 2017 The Poster Boy released their third album,On the Count of Three, according to Hungarian music blog Recorder.

-The record has been produced by György Ligeti, recorded by the band with bass player Zoltán Fehér, among feature appearances by Dorina Galambos, Szilárd Balanyi, Barna Pély and Ádám Iliás.
-Due to differences and tensions undisclosed, the band stopped working together.
+The record was produced by György Ligeti, recorded by the band with bass player Zoltán Fehér, among feature appearances by Dorina Galambos, Szilárd Balanyi, Barna Pély and Ádám Iliás.
+Due to differences and tensions undisclosed, the band stopped working together until 2021.

+Hooks

+On 22 September 2023 The Poster Boy released their forth album, Hooks.
+It was followed by their first full gig in 10 years in November on the A38 ship in Budapest, Hungary.
+The show will be broadcast on TV in January 2024.